ClicShopping/ClicShopping_V3/README.md

  - More information are available on the community website.

 #Trademark
-License GPL2 - MIT
+- License GPL2 - MIT
-ClicShopping(tm) has a trademark deposed : https://www.clicshopping.org/forum/trademark/
+- ClicShopping(tm) has a trademark deposed : https://www.clicshopping.org/forum/trademark/

 #Functionnalities (some)
 - B2B - B2C  full functionalities
-- WYSIWYG to create your products description, content with CKeditor5.x
+- WYSIWYG to create your products description, content with CKeditor
 - Image Editor management with El-Finder 2.x - drag and drop - webp
-- Full SEO functionalities optimization ad url
+- Full SEO functionalities optimization and url
 - Payment and Shipping modules included inside the application with Paypal
 - Extension System to install new Applications via the back-office
 - No limit to insert content